-- 1. Train foodservice employees on using the procedures in this SOP. - 2.
-Follow state and local health department requirements. - 3.
+1. Train foodservice employees on using the procedures in this SOP.

+- 2. Follow State or local health department requirements. - 3.
 Review the food recall notice and specific instructions that have been identified in the notice. - 4.
-The Food Service County Office from Sivia Center will communicate the food recall notice to all feeding sites. - 5.
-Hold the recalled product using the following steps: - Physically segregate the product, including any open containers, leftover product, and food items in current production that contain the recalled product. - If an item is suspected to contain the recalled product, but label information is not available, follow the district's procedure for disposal. - 6.
+Communicate the food recall notice to feeding sites. - 5.
+Hold the recalled product using the following steps: - Physically segregate the product, including any open containers, leftover product, and food items in current production that items contain the recalled product. - If an item is suspected to contain the recalled product, but label information is not available, follow the district's procedure for disposal. - 6.
 Mark recalled product "Do Not Use" and "Do Not Discard."
-Inform the entire staff not to use the product. - Do not destroy any USDA commodity food without official written notification from the State Distributing Agency, USDA Food Safety Inspection Services (FSIS), or State or local health department. - 8.
-The county office food service staff will inform the school district's public relations coordinator of the recalled product. - 9.
-The county office food service staff will identify and record whether any of the product was received in the district.
-If so, each feeding site will look for the recalled food product, and verify that the food items bear the product identification code(s) and production date(s) listed in the recall notice, and report findings to his/her supervisor. - 10.
+Inform the entire staff not to use the product. - 7.
+Do not destroy any USDA commodity food without official written notification from the State Distributing Agency, USDA Food Safety Inspection Services (FSIS), or State or local health department. - 8.
+Inform the school district's public relations coordinator of the recalled product. - 9.
+Identify and record whether any of the product was received in the district, locate the food recall product by feeding site, and verify that the food items bear the product identification code(s) and production date(s) listed in the recall notice. - 10.
 Obtain accurate inventory counts of the recalled products from every feeding site, including the amount in inventory and amount used. - 11.
-The county office food service staff will account for all recalled product by verifying inventory counts against records of food received at each feeding site.
+Account for all recalled product by verifying inventory counts against records of food received at the feeding site.

-Foodservice employees and foodservice manager will visually observe that their school sites have segregated and secured all recalled products.
+Foodservice employees and foodservice manager will visually observe that school sites have segregated and secured all recalled products.

-Handling a Food Recall, continued
+Handling a Food Recall, continued Tazewell County Schools Nutrition Department

 - 1. Retrain any foodservice employee found not following the procedures in this SOP. - 2.
 Determine if the recalled product is to be returned and to whom, or destroyed and by whom. - 3.
 Notify feeding site staff of procedures, dates, and other specific directions to be followed for the collection or destruction of the recalled product. - 4.
-The county office food service staff will consolidate the recall product as quickly as possible, but no later than 30 days after the recall notification. - 5.
-The county office food service staff will conform to the recall notice using the following steps: - Report quantity and sites where product is located to manufacturer, distributor, or State agency for collection.
+Consolidate the recall product as quickly as possible, but no later than 30 days after the recall notification. - 5.
+Conform to the recall notice using the following steps: - Report quantity and site where product is located to manufacturer, distributor, or State agency for collection.
 The quantity and location of the affected USDA commodity food must be submitted to the State Distributing Agency within 10 calendars days of the recall. - Obtain the necessary documents from the State Distributing Agency for USDA commodity foods.
 Submit necessary documentation for reimbursement of food costs. - Complete and maintain all required documentation related to the recall including: - Recall notice - Records of how food product was returned or destroyed - Reimbursable costs - Public notice and media communications - Correspondence to and from the public health department and State agency